stevensnicholas/dyno/frontend/README.md

 ```
 npm install
 ```
-Installs all modules listed as dependencires in package.json. \
+Installs all modules listed as dependencies in package.json.
-Check you are in the frontend directory before run the command.

 ## Run